-What Is Centrophenoxine?
+What is Centrophenoxine?

-Originally developed in 1959, this drug has been widely used for treating age-related brain disorders, such as Alzheimer’s and dementia.
-It is also used by healthy people to enhance memory and cognitive function and improve overall brain health [R, R, R, R, R, R].
+Originally developed in 1959, this drug has been studied for its potential to help age-related brain disorders, such as Alzheimer’s and dementia.
+It is also used by healthy people to enhance memory and cognitive function and improve overall brain health [1, 2, 3, 4, 5, 6].

 Centrophenoxine is a combination of two chemicals:

 - Dimethyl-aminoethanol (DMAE), which is a natural substance found in some foods (fish, seafood) and in small amounts in the brain.
 It is a source of choline, and is believed to have stimulating effects on the brain .

 - Parachlorphenoxyacetic acid (pCPA), a synthetic version of plant growth hormones called “auxins” .

 DMAE is the main active component in this drug.
 Normally, DMAE doesn’t cross the blood-brain barrier very well – however, in the form of centrophenoxine, some studies suggest that it can cross the blood-brain barrier and enter the brain effectively [8, 4, 9].